CalimeRon/upflow-exercice/Readme.md

 Full-Stack data-grid implementation example with editable rows and navigation.
 Tests for front-end and back-end.
 Written in Typescript.

 ## User Features
 This project contains a RESTful API powered by Express(NodeJS) on the back-end.
 The front-end is powered by ReactJS.
+The database is PostgreSQL, ran through Sequelize.
 The table example provided contains the built-in features:
 * Edit cells
 * Insert new rows